clarkwrks/cyanohabs/README.txt

 	packrat/ - source files for R package versions required by this analysis supporting_documents/

-The R code will ultimately be combined into an R package, 'bloomrs', but is currently a collection of discrete R scripts.
+Portions of the R code may ultimately be combined into an R package, 'bloomrs', but is currently a collection of discrete R scripts.
 The analysis has been structured into three stages.
 Subsequent stages may require data inputs from preceding stages.
 Example intermediary outputs have been provided in "input_data" to allow users to bypass earlier processing stages.

 Analysis stages:
 1.) estimate_spatial_coverage.R